 4. Krivoklat Castle

-Krivoklat Castle located in the Berounka River Valley will take you back in time.
-The castle tour is a must for travellers who are looking to experience the serenity of hill by own.
+Located in the Berounka River Valley, Krivoklat Castle is one of the places close to Prague will take you back in time.
+The castle tour is a must for travelers who are looking to experience the serenity of hill by own.
 Krivoklat Castle rests on a forested hill and was originally a royal residence built in the 13th century.

 The castle was founded in the 12th century and built in Gothic style and its interiors are still the same, full of paintings, art and a massive section of books (the collections is over 50,000).
 A walk inside the castle will take you through dark patches of the political prisoners captured here; their sentiment finds expression through beautiful cravings in the Royal Chapel today.
 These carving show angels holding instruments of torture.